In this article on whole house air purifier reviews we highlight three options available to you.

 Another advantage to a room air cleaner is that if you are looking for smoke removal you can find units with sufficient carbon to get rid of the smell for fresh air.
 Or possibly use to remove other odors.
 It gives you more options to find a model that addresses your specific need.

 Some air cleaners use UV-C germicidal lamps.
-The UV lamp acts as an air sterilizer to help with particles such as mold spores from growing.
+The UV lamp acts as an air sterilizer to help with particles such as mold spores from growing, bacteria and viruses.

-Also, there are some UV lights that are used in the air ducts of an HVAC system.
+Also, there are some UV lights for use in the air ducts of an HVAC system.
 An example is the Fresh-aire UV system.
 If you have issues with standing water in your ducting this is something to consider.
 This is often used to prevent mold growth and black mold or sick building syndrome in office buildings.
 We hare not aware of this in residential use.

 Here is a listing of some of the more popular whole-house air cleaner brands and products.